nkleck/CyberStakes2020/Forensics/400_Kids_on_the_Block/README.md

 ![contract method](images/contract_method_id.png)

 Hey!
 That's probably something.
 We are dealing with ethereum transactions, which like a bank, could probably make withdrawals.
 So keep reading the [solidity docs](https://solidity.readthedocs.io/en/develop/abi-spec.html#examples) and we find that `address` is used to make this field.
+Looking at the input value `0xf3fef3a300000000000000000000000050fc67693f00fbabc5473c3705ef057b09acf2c700000000000000000000000000000000000000000000000022b1c8c1227a0000` we see a has in the center that looks like the other addresses `50fc67693f00fbabc5473c3705ef057b09acf2c7`.
 Then I assumed this was the final address we would need.
 It is the **contract** address.

 Now I tried this chain of addresses